Service contract

 What is a service contract?

-The service contract is regulated in sections 611-630 of the German Civil Code (BGB).
-According to the definition of a service contract in section 611 BGB, the party who agrees to perform a service is obliged to perform the service.
-In return, the other party undertakes to pay a previously agreed remuneration.
-The contract of service thus arises between the service beneficiary, who is the creditor of the service, and the service obligor, the debtor.
+The service contract is regulated in §§ 611-630 of the German Civil Code (BGB).
+According to the definition of a service contract in § 611 BGB, the person who agrees to provide a service is obliged to provide the service.
+This is why the service contract is often also referred to as a ‘service agreement’.
+In return, the other party undertakes to pay a previously agreed fee.
+The service contract is therefore concluded between the party entitled to the service, who is the creditor of the service, and the party obliged to provide the service, who is the debtor.

 How does a service contract is concluded, when can it exist and what must it look like?

-Since the written form is not required for the conclusion of a service contract, it can be concluded without form and thus also orally.
-The parties to such a contract should first agree the mutual rights and obligations.
-What is to be performed and at what price?
-When is the service to be rendered?
-May the debtor use the help of third parties?
+Since the written form is not required for the conclusion of the service contract, it can be concluded informally and thus also orally.
+The parties to such a contract should first agree on what the mutual rights and obligations should be.
+In other words, what should be provided at what price?
+When should the service be provided?
+Can the debtor use the help of third parties?
 What happens if the service is not provided as agreed (in terms of time or quality)?
 Should the contract be terminable or end on a previously agreed fixed date?
-These are only a few considerations that can accompany the design.
-Although a verbal agreement would also be sufficient, it is advisable to put what has been agreed in writing.
+These are just a few of the considerations that may arise.
+Although an oral agreement would be sufficient, it is recommended to put the agreement in writing.
 On the one hand, this creates legal certainty.
 On the other hand, it forces the parties to talk about what they want and to agree.
-This prevents subsequent conflicts and creates clarity for both sides.
+This prevents follow-up conflicts and creates clarity for both sides.

-Since a service contract can also be concluded orally, a contractual obligation can already be created by a simple conversation in which the parties share their ideas and agree on the essential points.
-A service contract can also be concluded by e-mail.
+The fact that an employment contract can also be concluded orally means that a contractual obligation can arise from a simple conversation in which the parties share their ideas with each other and agree on the essential points.
+An employment contract can also be concluded by email.
 This also applies to sending the agreements as a scanned document.
-The use of an electronic signature (e.g. Docu Sign) is also not necessary here, unlike in cases where written form is required.
+Unlike in cases where written form is required, it is not necessary to use an electronic signature (e.g. Docu Sign).

 The following details should be regulated in the service contract: